nicefella/QlikViewNavigationLogGenerator/README.md

 # QlikViewNavigationLogGenerator

-## Description
+## Descriptiol
-a simple document extension and web service for Logging text object click events throughout the document into daily txt files
+A simple document extension and web service for Logging text object click events throughout the document into daily txt files

 ## Introduction
 Standard QlikView Audit Logs for user interaction does not include Textobject trigger events.